fedemurru/fedemurru.github.io/README.md

 I created this personal website as a platform to showcase my skills and accomplishments as a web developer.
 It serves as a portfolio and a creative outlet where I can experiment with HTML, CSS, and JavaScript.

 ## Features
-- **Portfolio**: The website includes a portfolio section where I display my projects.
+- Portfolio: The website includes a portfolio section where I display my projects.
 Each project has its own page with a description, screenshots, and links to the live project or its source code.

-- ** interactive links**: Visitors can easily get in touch with me through interactive links.
+- Interactive links: Visitors can easily get in touch with me through interactive links.
 I value feedback, collaborations, and networking opportunities, so I've made it simple for anyone to reach out.

-- **Responsive Design**: The website is designed to be responsive, ensuring a seamless experience for users on various devices, including desktops, tablets, and mobile phones.
+- Responsive Design: The website is designed to be responsive, ensuring a seamless experience for users on various devices, including desktops, tablets, and mobile phones.

 ## Contributing